Millions of people worldwide experience Sadness or Depression at some point. Depression is a mental illness, not an emotion.

 Depression may be classified as:

-The exact classification is based on many factors.
-These include the symptoms you experience, their severity, and how often they occur.
+The exact classification is based on many factors, including the symptoms you experience, their severity, and how often they occur.

 Certain types of Depression can also cause a temporary spike in the severity of symptoms.